 No Burn Steam Arm

-To prevent burns the Quick Mill Alexia Evo is equipped with a no-burn steam arm.
+To prevent burns the Quick Mill Alexia Evo espresso machine is equipped with a no-burn steam arm.
 In addition the valve itself is non compression easy to turn off and on.
 This no-burn steam arm, unlike the Elaine, is fully articulating which swivels in all directions.
 The ability to stretch and move the steaming pitcher in comfortable ways is key to making latte art.
 To further help in producing amazing micro-foam the Alexia Evo now has a two-hole steam tip which increases the intensity of the steam exiting your no-burn arm allowing you ample time prior to overheating your milk to produce the perfect micro-foam!

 Using the Quick Mill Alexia

-After unboxing the Quick Mill Alexia Evo you’ll notice the three-position switch on the upper right-hand side of the machine just below the manometer.
+After unboxing the Quick Mill Alexia Evo espresso machine you’ll notice the three-position switch on the upper right-hand side of the machine just below the manometer.
 This device reads brew pressure as well as steam pressure.
 The pressure can easily be adjusted with the easy-to-access expansion valve located underneath the warming tray.
 This three-position switch functions not only as you might imagine, as simply the power switch, but also contains some cost-saving measures that will protect your machine from the heating element being damaged during initial start up.
-In the center position, your Alexia Evo is powered off.
-Upon initial set-up you’ll fill the three-liter BPA free water reservoir by lifting the hinged top cover of the cup warmer and switch the machine to the left (1) position, this will allow the boiler to fill, once filled and water is exiting the E61 group you can switch the three-position switch to the right (2) position which will fully power on the machine and start heating.
+In the center position, your Quick Mill Alexia Evo is powered off.
+Upon initial set-up you’ll fill the three-liter BPA free water reservoir by lifting the hinged top cover of the cup warmer and switch the machine to the left (1) position, this will allow the boiler to fill, once filled and hot water is exiting the E61 group you can switch the three-position switch to the right (2) position which will fully power on the machine and start heating.
 Once your boiler has been filled the initial time, you’ll just have to switch your machine from the center (off) position to the right (2) position.
 As you start to use your machine to make lovely espressos, rich lattes, and frothy cappuccinos you’ll start to run low on water.
 No need to look into your reservoir to check levels - the low-water sensor, the same one that the Alexia Evo and Andreja Premium are equipped with, you’ll hear an audible beep indicating low-water.

-Pulling a shot of espresso
+Pulling a Shot of Espresso

-After you’ve set-up the Quick Mill Alexia Evo and your PID with built-in shot timer read your desired temperature (usually around 198 degrees Fahrenheit) you’re ready to pull your first shot of espresso coffee!
+After you’ve set-up the Quick Mill Alexia Evo and your PID with built-in shot timer to read your desired temperature (usually around 198 degrees Fahrenheit) you’re ready to pull your first shot of espresso coffee!
 The beauty of the PID is that you always know what the internal temperature of your boiler is, increasing shot-to-shot consistency within a fraction of a degree!
 Once you’ve ground your coffee with an espresso grinder like the Ceado E37J E5P, Eureka Mignon Specialita, or Rocket Faustino and tamped with a tamper like a wood and stainless steel 58mm tamper you’re halfway to some of the best espresso coffee you’ve had!
 Lock your portafilter into the commercial E61 group and lift the semi-automatic cam (brew) lever.
 Your built-in PID with a shot timer will start to count up until the brew (cam) lever is pushed back towards the front of the machine.
 You’re shooting for anywhere between 20-30 seconds per shot: if your shot is short of that you’ll have to make your grind a little finer and if your shot is longer than 20-30 seconds you’ll have to make your grind a little coarser.

-Making a latte, cappuccino, etc.
+Making a Latte, Cappuccino, etc.

 Now that your machine is heated up and your boiler is full, it’s time to get ready to steam your milk first before pulling your shot of espresso coffee.
-To do so, turn the third switch from the top on, water will purge from the steam wand.
+To do so, turn the third switch from the top on, hot water will purge from the steam wand.
 Continue doing so until steam exits the wand.
-Once you have steam start steaming your milk.
+Once you have steam, start steaming your milk.
 After doing so you’re ready to make your espresso.
-Turn the brew switch on to reduce temperature and engage the brew lever until the water exits the group.
+Turn the brew switch on to reduce temperature and engage the brew lever until the hot water exits the group.
 Now you’re ready to pull a shot of espresso, it’s that easy, just a couple of steps!

 - Boiler drain - allows the boiler to be completely drained for service or shipping